 This distribution is made on the basis of the period between the balance sheet date and the first following yield review date.
 For fixed-rate transactions the residual life is the period from the balance sheet date to final maturity.
 On balance sheet items are disclosed at their carrying value.
-Derivatives are shown, under the double entry method, at settlement value for those with underlying securities and at the notional value for those without underlying securities; options are shown at their delta equivalent value.
+Derivatives are shown, under the double entry method, at settlement value for those with underlying securities; options are shown at their delta equivalent value.